Tomywang999/jhjw-downloader/README.md

 1. Replace the cookie information with yours

+2. Fill in the necessary information with the store you want to download from

-2. To use the downloader, execute the main script.
+3. To use the downloader, execute the main script.
 For example:

     ```bash
     python main.py
     ```

-Replace `<VIDEO_URL>` with the URL of the video you want to download and `<OUTPUT_PATH>` with the desired path where the video should be saved.

 ## Contributing